-The government are expanding their cruel cull even though they said in May that they’re going to phase out the killing of badgers in favour of a vaccine, recognising that badger-killing hasn’t been the success that they were banking on.
+The government are expanding their cruel cull even though they said last year that they’re going to phase out the killing of badgers in favour of a vaccine, recognising that badger-killing hasn’t been the success that they were banking on.

 How can it make sense to expand a policy which the the government itself admits is failing?